VitorVilela7/SMW-SA1-Pack/docs/BW-RAM.md

 ### Virtual VRAM

-Banks `$60-$6F` on the SA-1 CPU Memory Map are also known as **Virtual Bitmap VRAM** or **bitmap data storage area**.
-It is an area made for drawing 4BPP or 2BPP bitmap images.
-The SAS splits and projects the BW-RAM into blocks of 4 or 2 bits to these banks.
-See the Memory Map document for more information about this.
+Banks `$60-$6F` on the SA-1 CPU Memory Map are also known as **Virtual Bitmap VRAM** or **Bitmap Data Storage Area**.
+It's an area made for drawing 4BPP or 2BPP bitmap images.
+The SAS splits and projects the BW-RAM into blocks of four or two bits to the region.
+See the Memory Map document for more information about it.

-The region can be also mirrored to the`$6000-$7FFF`area though bit 7 of the register`$2225`.
+The region can also be mirrored to`$6000-$7FFF`though bit 7 of the register`$2225`.

 ### Access Time

 The BW-RAM has unrestricted access from both C-CPU and S-CPU.
 However, because it's clocked at 5.37 MHz, there's an additional memory cycle on the SA-1 CPU.

 For example,`STA $400000`(8-bit A) will take six 10.74 MHz cycles and not five.
 The "effective speed" on this case will be ~8.95 MHz.
-`STA $00`(DP =`$6000`, 16-bit A) will take six 10.74 MHz cycles compared of four.
+`STA $00`(DP =`$6000`, 16-bit A) will take six 10.74 MHz cycles compared to four.
 "Effective speed" will be ~7.16 MHz.

 ## BW-RAM Memory Map